mcaimi/ocp4-signature-verification/README.rst

 - NGINX + LuaJIT as the application framework (OpenResty)

 Signatures can also be stored inside Nexus, so if this is the intended workflow, the NGINX signature server is not required.
+This branch contains machineconfig scripts that only configure GPG signature verification with a custom external images repository.
-Also, gpg signature verification is enabled for official RedHat repositories.
+RedHat official registries are left unverified.
+Please refer to the master branch if GPG signature verification is needed also for official images.

 PREREQUISITES
 -------------